 - Please use git-bug for problems with submission, your code, the skeleton, or any of our software. - Tutors and lab assistants needed.
-Consider volunteering to be a tutor or lab assistant for CS 10, CS 61A, or CS 61B next semester.
+Consider volunteering to be a tutor or lab assistant for CS 10, self-paced courses, CS 61A, or CS 61B next semester.